shanedetsch/nlpParser/README.txt

 (4) ./gradlew runPyNlp

-## You can also use Google's nlp parser
+## You can also use Google's SyntaxNet nlp parser
 # In the same directory you cloned this repo also clone the tensorflow repo https://github.com/tensorflow/models.git
 # by following instructions at this url https://github.com/tensorflow/models/tree/master/syntaxnet
 (1) gradle wrapper (Run only once)